Our Coaches

 Contact Jordan: dev.coordinator2@coqmha.org

-CMHA is delighted to announce the return of Ryan as the U13A1 co-coach for the upcoming season.
-This marks Ryan's fourth year with the association, solidifying his reputation as a highly respected coach in the Lower Mainland region.
+CMHA is delighted to announce the return of Ryan as the U13A1 coach for the upcoming season.
+This marks Ryan's fifth year with the association, solidifying his reputation as a highly respected coach in the Lower Mainland region.
 Throughout his coaching journey, Ryan has honed his skills and expertise by guiding teams in various associations, leaving an indelible impact wherever he goes.

 Currently involved with the BC Blackhawks AAA Spring program, Ryan's passion for coaching shines brightly.
 His unwavering dedication to the development of his players and his relentless pursuit of propelling them to higher levels of the game are the cornerstones of his coaching philosophy.
 When Ryan speaks about hockey, his profound experience and knowledge become instantly apparent, captivating all those who listen.
 His infectious enthusiasm for the sport ignites a fire within his players, setting the stage for a season that promises to be truly exceptional.